Mohamed Henni: Career

 Henni began posting videos on Facebook in October 2012, burning a jersey of Paris Saint-Germain — the rivals of Olympique de Marseille – in a forest after a 2–2 draw between the clubs.
 He created his YouTube channel in January 2016.
 Henni is a supporter of Olympique de Marseille, and has notably worked alongside the ultras group of the Winners.
 He has become famous thanks to his videos in which he comments on football matches, and he is renowned for his humoristic criticisms of players, his puns, and for breaking numerous televisions on camera.

-Following the 2016 Nice truck attack, Henni posted a very popular video in which he challenged the Islamic State after there were threats of a new attack in Marseille.
+Following the 2016 Nice truck attack, Henni posted a video in which he challenged the Islamic State after there were threats of a new attack in Marseille.
 Following this, he reported having found a bullet from a firearm shot into his car and receiving direct threats from members of Daesh.
 David Thomson, a journalist who specializes in jihadism, confirmed the threats made on Henni.

 In 2018, Henni's notoriety started to grow rapidly, which would allow him to do partnerships with sports betting sites and other brands, to make derivative products.
 His expressions have notably been imitated by footballers such as Antoine Griezmann, Florian Thauvin, Boubacar Kamara, and Franck Ribéry.
 In December 2018, his YouTube channel surpassed the one-million subscriber mark.
 In the beginning of 2019, he confessed to RMC Sport and Libération to working alone and not using any notes for his videos, instead improvising a large part of his text right after a match and doing no film editing.
 His social media activity allows him to live off it, notably thanks to monetization and to sponsors, allowing him to rent rooms at the Hôtel-Dieu de Marseille to film his videos.
 However, he insists on buying the televisions he breaks himself.
 In February 2019, Le Parisien wrote that Henni is "almost as famous as the players of Marseille".
 His video style has brought him international attention, with notably a BBC report on him.